 A lot of this depends on location and weather, however, the outfit you dream of is never out of the question!
 You can wear something simple, luxurious, light, heavy, cost-efficient, or expensive!
 Refrain from choosing something too tight and that also allows you to sling a backpack over.
 For colder weather and high altitudes, you will want to bring cover to keep warm.
-Nude colored or fleece-lined leggings are a great idea for under dresses as well.
+Nude-colored or fleece-lined leggings are a great idea for underneath dresses as well.
 And don't worry about having to trudge around in the wild in your outfit.
 You can hike to the location in your wedding attire or change upon arrival if you're concerned about comfort or keeping your outfit clean.
 Beware though - you will get dirty one way or another!
 Though I imagine a couple planning an adventure wedding won't be concerned with dirt and tears.

 Appropriate footwear is important too!
 Hiking boots are all the rage on the trails in Colorado, and if it doesn't really go with your vision I invite you to bring shoes of your choice to change into upon arrival for your ceremony.
 There are a number of items you normally wouldn't think to bring to a wedding day, but fear not - Wild North Weddings couples receive a packing list with suggested items tailored to your wedding day so you won't be lost.

 What Do You Do All Day?

 There are so many possibilities!
 It's your wedding day, so this day should be tailored to what you want from it.
 Below is a list of possibilities you might enjoy!

 Hike for a sunrise or sunset view

 Visit a brewery or winery

 Visit a hot spring

 A gondola lift ride to the top of a mountain

 A hot-air balloon ride